The Bankrate promise

 - Advanced shopping — Drivers who purchase an AAA at least seven days before the policy’s start date could earn a discount.

-- Bundling — Buying home or renters insurance with car coverage is a good way to get a discount for both.
+- Bundling — Buying home or renters insurance in addition to car coverage is a good way to get a discount for both.